 ABET Program Educational Objectives

-The Electrical Engineering and the Computer Engineering programs are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
-The Objectives of the ECE undergraduate programs in Electrical and Computer Engineering are to educate students to become resourceful practitioners of engineering who:
+The Electrical Engineering and Computer Engineering programs are accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Program Criteria for Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Programs.

-- Are capable of utilizing their engineering skills in industry, nonprofit organizations, and national laboratories, or in the pursuit of graduate education;
+- will utilize their engineering skills as leaders in industry, non-profit organizations, and national laboratories or in the pursuit of graduate education;

-- Are knowledgeable of the professional responsibilities and social context associated with being an engineer, can work in diverse teams and environments, and effectively communicate the results of their work;
+- will be knowledgeable of the professional responsibilities and social context associated with being an engineer; and effectively communicate the results of their work;

 The Outcomes of the ECE undergraduate programs in Electrical and Computer Engineering are to educate students who will have: